 To put this into perspective, six units is equivalent to:

-What are the benefits of cutting down on drinking?
+What are the benefits of reducing your alcohol intake?

 How can I cut down on my drinking?

-There are lots of easy and practical ways that help you to cut back.
+There are lots of practical ways that help you cut back.

 - Schedule some drink-free days into your week.
 Taking a break can ‘reset’ your tolerance to alcohol and help you enjoy some of the benefits listed above, such as better sleep and less stress.

-- Practise portion control.
-Go for bottles or halves instead of pints, order smaller glasses of wine or have single shots of spirits in mixed drinks.
+- Practise portion control – choose bottles or halves instead of pints, order smaller glasses of wine or have single shots of spirits with mixers.

 - Try the free Drinkaware app.
-You can track your alcohol consumption and spend over time, calculate units and calories and set goals to help you moderate your drinking.
+You can track your alcohol consumption, calculate units and calories, and set goals to help you moderate your drinking.

-- Eat before or with your drink.
-Drinking alcohol on an empty stomach means the alcohol is absorbed into your bloodstream quicker, so try to have a balanced and filling meal before you have your first drink, or enjoy a glass of wine with dinner.
+Aim to drink with a meal.
+Drinking alcohol on an empty stomach means alcohol is absorbed into your bloodstream quicker, so try to have a balanced and filling meal before you have your first drink, or enjoy a glass of wine with dinner.

-Speak to your GP if you’re worried about your alcohol intake.
-They will be able to suggest ways to help you manage your drinking habits and can also refer you for counselling or support services.
+Speak to your GP if you’re worried about your alcohol intake or that of someone you care about.
+They will be able to suggest ways to help manage your drinking habits and also refer you for counselling or support services.